 They aren’t all white, but plenty of them are.

 These cats are known for their dignified appearance, and have a sweet, quiet nature.
 They enjoy affection and petting.
-Persians are also good with children who are kind and respectful, but do prefer a quiet environment.
+Persians are also good with children who are kind and respectful.
+But they do prefer a quiet environment.

-They do however have some nasty health problems related to their cute squished in faces.
+They also, however, have some nasty health problems related to their cute squished in faces.
+Due to health issues, the average life expectancy is onl y 8-11 years.

 The Turkish Van Kedisi breed, also known as “swimming cats” for their love of water play, originated in Turkey.

-They are another white fluffy cat breed, from the rugged Lake Van area in Turkey.
+They are another white fluffy cat breed, originating from the rugged Lake Van area in Turkey.
+The potential weight range is from 8 to 19 pounds, making this a medium to large breed.

 These cuties are also loving and affectionate and will fit in well with families that have active children and cat-friendly dogs.